-We will leave the main road to discover the least frequented Berber villages in the High Atlas Range and join the gems diggers in quest of Amethyst, Tourmaline….
-With their help we will be able to find our own gems… Our itinerary cross Tizi-n- Tichka pass at 7460 ft.
-In the southern side of the Atlas.
+We will leave the main road to discover the least frequented Berber villages in the High Atlas Range and join the gem diggers in quest of Amethyst, Tourmaline.
+With their help we will be able to find our own gems.
+Our itinerary crosses Tizi n’Tichka pass at 7460 ft on the southern side of the Atlas.

-The road will bring us to Guelmim, an ancient caravan terminal.
+The small town of Guelmim, is an ancient caravan terminal.
 Here we will search for the remains of the ancient Trans-Sahara trade…

 Day 7: ESTUARIES AND DESERT Morocco

-Once left Tafnidilt, we cross a steep range of dunes to reach the Dra estuary region, visited only by brave travellers who dares to find their way on the sandy tracks between the cliffs and the Atlantic Ocean.
-Here, we will discover tiny temporary settlements of fishermen, ghost colonial military posts, dunes and camels in a virgin landscape, and if lucky, we drive for miles on a wild beach where the high dunes meet the ocean.
+Once left Tafnidilt, we cross a steep range of dunes to reach the Dra estuary region, visited only by brave travellers who dare to find their way on the sandy tracks between the cliffs and the Atlantic Ocean.
+Here, we will discover tiny temporary settlements of fishermen, ghost colonial military posts, dunes and camels in a virgin landscape, and if lucky, we will drive for miles on a wild beach where the high dunes meet the ocean.